 Optionally, add Dockerfile Name or leave blank if your Dockerfile name is

 - Optionally, add the Context Directory if the docker build context root is not the root of the git repository.
 Otherwise, leave this field blank.

 - Set the Branch in your git repository to base the container image.

 - Click Submit to finalize the Build Service settings.

 Add a Tag Name and click Submit.
 It can take up to six minutes for the build to complete.

-- The tag name must be a version of your plugin.
+- The tag name should be a version of your plugin

-- Click Refresh to check that your build is complete.
-Optional: Click the matching Build ID to view the build details and logs.
+- Click Refresh to see if your build is complete.
+Optionally, click the matching Build ID to view the build details and logs.

 The build service both builds and scans the image.
 This normally takes 10-15 minutes to complete.
-When the scan completes, click the
+Once the scan completes, you can click the

 Viewlink to expand the scan results.